 Your client has already invested in onboarding your company, how can you make life simpler for your client?
 Can you provide solutions to issues outside your existing remit?
 Highlight these opportunities for growth.
 Incorporating this type of approach into the agenda shows focus and long-term engagement.
 It shows your commitment to a positive, progressive working relationship, rather than doing one job and moving on.

 4. Don’t risk being wrong

-Sharing incorrect data or unresearched information in a review is inexcusable.
+Sharing incorrect data or unresearched information in a Quarterly Business Review is inexcusable.